-FIT1010 Introduction to software engineering - Semester 2, 2013 1
+FIT1010 Introduction to software engineering - Semester 2, 2014 1

 Mode of Delivery.

-Contact Hours

-Workload requirements
+Workload Requirements.

-Unit Relationships
+Unit Relationships.

 Prohibitions

-Prereguisites.
+Prerequisites 1

 Chief Examiner.

 Campus Lecturer.

 Clavton

-Tutors.
+Tutors

 Clavton

+Your feedback to Us

+Previous Student Evaluations of this Unit

 Academic Overview 3

-Learning Outcomes
+Learning Outcomes 3

-Unit Schedule
+Unit Schedule 4

+Teaching Approach 4

 Assessment Summary 4

-Teaching Approach 5

-Assessment Requirements.
+Assessment Requirements

-Assessment Policy
+Assessment Policy 6

-Assessment Tasks
+Assessment Tasks 6

-Participation.
+Participation 6

-Examinations
+Examinations 7

-Examination 1.
+Examination 1 7

-Learning resources
+Learning resources 8

-Reading list
+Reading list 8

-Feedback to you
+Feedback to you 8

-Extensions and penalties
+Extensions and penalties 8

-Returning assignments
+Returning assignments 8

-Resubmission of assignments
+Resubmission of assignments 9

-Assignment submission
+Assignment submission 9

-Online submission
+Online submission 9

-Required Resources
+Required Resources 9

+Recommended Resources 9

-Recommended Resources.
-Examination material or equipment.
+Examination material or equipment 10

-9

-Other Information 10
+Other Information

 Policies

+Faculty resources and policies

-Graduate Attributes Policy
+Graduate Attributes Policy 11

+Student Charter

-Student services
+Student services 11

-Monash University Library
+Monash University Library 12

+Disability Liaison Init 12

-FIT1010 Introduction to software engineering - Semester 2, 2013
+FIT1010 Introduction to software engineering - Semester 2, 2014

-This unit provides an introduction to the discipline of Software Engineering.
+This unit provides an introduction to the discipline of software engineering.
 The emphasis is upon a broad coverage of the areas, since students will at this early stage not have adequate programming skills to tackle many of the topics in greater depth.
 The notion of a software system as a model or approximation of a desired system is introduced, and used as a way of describing such things as the software life cycle and its various models, programming by contract, design and testing issues, maintenance, reuse, complexity, divide and conquer strategies, metrics and measurement, project management and software legacy.